dotnet/core/linux-support.md

 Microsoft builds support both OpenSSL 1.x and 3.x and can be run on distributions with either version of this package.
 For example, Ubuntu 22.04 only includes OpenSSL 3 in its official package archive.

-The Microsoft build will generally load the highest OpenSSL version it finds, but can be configured to use a specific version.
+Microsoft builds will generally load the highest OpenSSL version it finds, but can be configured to use a specific version.

 ## Red Hat Enterprise Linux Family support